Positions in the lab.

 Do you accept volunteers?

 I do not accept volunteers in the lab.
 My philosophy is that if you are doing valuable work for me then you deserve to get paid/get academic credit for that work and if you are not doing valuable work, then you should not be in the lab.
-Undergraduate volunteers can’t contribute enough time to do anything other than washing up or filling tip boxes, which is not a valuable contribution to my research or your c.v.
+Undergraduate volunteers can’t contribute enough time to do anything other than washing up or filling tip boxes, which is not a valuable contribution to my research or your c.v..
+Because I have a large lab and am actively involved in mentoring my own and other trainees, I do not have the time to effectively supervise volunteers and I would rather students have a good experience in another lab.
 Under rare circumstances I will host individuals who want to learn a specialized skill or technique on a volunteer/collaborative basis.

+I almost always fill thesis and research project positions 8-10 months early (i.e January for the following September) so you will need to apply early.
 A thesis project involves a major commitment of time and energy on my part to train inexperienced students and consequently I have stringent criteria for accepting students.
-If after reading the following, you feel that the lab is the right fit for you, please send me a c.v. that lists relevant courses and prior lab experience and an email explaining why you are interested in working in my lab.
-If you are chosen for an interview I will require a formal transcript of your grades as we have had a disturbing number of forgeries of unofficial transcripts in the department.
-Criteria are as follows: 1) Thesis students must work for me the summer prior to your thesis project as only students who have had full time training tend to be productive over the school year.
-Students are expected to apply for external funding for your summer studentship.
-2) Thesis students must have applied lab experience.
+If after reading the following, you feel that the lab is the right fit for you, please send me a c.v. that lists relevant courses and prior lab experience, a transcript, and an email explaining why you are interested in working in my lab.
+Criteria are as follows: 1) Thesis students must have applied lab experience.
 This may take the form of applied courses (e.g. Biochem 2L06, Inquiry in Biochemical Techniques) or in prior lab experience.
 Unfortunately the pace in my lab is not suitable for students who do not have basic lab experience (i.e. pipetting, making molar solutions, DNA & protein electrophoresis).
 Students whose curriculum doesn’t include basic lab courses but who have taken a summer workshop in Molecular Genetics (follow link for details), will be considered.
-3) You must take 3rd & 4th year immunology courses either prior to or concurrent with your thesis project.
+2) You must take 3rd & 4th year immunology courses either prior to or concurrent with your thesis project.
 I expect that undergraduate students will be a productive member of my team and an integrated member of our department.
 As such, they are expected to participate at lab meetings, attend departmental seminars and think critically about their research.
-In general the students who meet these standards are considering a career in research, are intrigued by the scientific process and are hard working & committed.
+In general, the students who meet these standards are considering a career in research, are intrigued by the scientific process and are hard working & committed.
 If you feel you meet these standards, please feel free to contact me.
 Undergraduates interested in research positions might find the McMaster Undergraduates in Research in Science Association webpage interesting.
 They provide excellent advice on how to obtain a research position here.
+Please note that I do not provide letters of reference for medical school.

 I am interested in a MSc/PhD in your lab – are you accepting students?